Patrick Wisdom Player Props: Cubs vs. Nationals

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago with 23 hits, batting .250 this season with 15 extra-base hits.
+- Wisdom leads Chicago in total hits (23) this season while batting .242 with 15 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 97th in batting average, 101st in on-base percentage, and fourth in slugging.
+- Among qualified hitters, he ranks 114th in batting average, while his on-base percentage ranks 110th and he is fifth in slugging.

-- Wisdom has had an RBI in 10 games this year (40.0%), including six multi-RBI outings (24.0%).
-He has also driven in three or more of his team's runs in three contests.
+- In 38.5% of his games this year, Wisdom has had at least one RBI.
+He's picked up more than one in 23.1% and driven in three or more of his team's runs in three contests.

-- In 15 of 25 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 15 games this year (57.7%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.